AdobeDocs/campaign-classic.es-ES/help/workflow/using/update-data.md

 ## Selección de los campos que se van a actualizar {#selecting-the-fields-to-be-updated}

-Utilice la opción **[!UICONTROL Automatically associate fields with the same name]** para que Adobe Campaign identifique automáticamente los campos que se van a actualizar.
+Use the **[!UICONTROL Automatically associate fields with the same name]** option in order for Adobe Campaign to automatically identify the fields to be updated.

 ![](assets/s_advuser_update_data_3b.png)